 At native prairie sites, we focus on minimizing site disturbance throughout the operating stages of the site and at the time of well abandonment.
 In this way we ensure natural grass species have the opportunity to reestablish on the location.
 In addition to that, we support native prairie reclamation work through our involvement with academic and government researchers to optimize reclamation practices on oil and natural gas sites.

 In the forest zone we work to reestablish a forest ecosystem through effective soil contour and restoration techniques.
 The use of decompaction equipment and deep tilling equipment to establish microclimates is ideal for tree germination.
 This ‘leave it rough’ approach is a significant departure from earlier forestry reclamation practices which focused on the planting of grass species to obtain rapid vegetation establishment.
 However, these quick-to-grow grass species inhibited tree establishment on our well sites.
 Our forest zone reclamation practices today are much closer to forestry reclamation where we take advantage of natural material, such as coarse woody debris and rough contour, to aid in the establishment of natural systems.

 In 2013, 460 inactive wells were abandoned, contributing to a total of 3,371 wells abandoned from 2010 – 2013.
 We had 334 sites achieve full reclamation certification in 2013.
 A total of 1971 hectares (ha) of land have been certified between 2010 and 2013.

 Important steps in our ongoing reclamation work at Horizon are reforestation and soil salvage programs.
-Since the beginning of Horizon reclamation in 2008, we have reclaimed 160 hectares of the 5,500 hectares of land we have disturbed through our mining operations.
+Since the beginning of the Horizon project in 2008, we have reclaimed 223 hectares of the 5,500 hectares of land we have disturbed through our mining operations.
 We are also monitoring the progress of 120,000 spruce seedlings planted throughout these years.